Welwyn Roman Baths

 The baths are open to the public from January to November but closed throughout December.

-As the site is open for limited hours please contact our Headquarters at Mill Green Mill and Museum near Hatfield for more details regarding the bath-house on 01707 357850
+As the site is open for limited hours please phone to discuss or email Mill Green Museum for more details regarding the bath-house.